irfu/irfu-matlab/mission/solar_orbiter/bicas/readme.txt

     Interface volt/antenna volt
 IVPT
     Interface volt Per TM unit.
 IV/TM.
+L2QBM
+    zVar L2_QUALITY_BITMASK.
 LSF
     LFR Sampling Frequency (F0...F3).
     NOTE: When used as a variable (array index), 1=F0, ..., 4=F3.
+NS
+    Nanoseconds
 NSO
     Non-Standard Operations.
 Functionality for making BICAS modify processed data based on manually compiled list of "events".
 Can e.g. set quality bits and remove data.
+NSOID
+    NSO ID.
+String constant that represents a specific type of NSO.
+Used in NSO table.
 Offset
     Value (constant) that is ADDED to (not subtracted from) a measured value during the calibration process.